LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Correct
 <item component="..." drawable="hulu" name="Hulu ~~ フールー" />
 ```
-If there are letters in the first `3` characters of the app name that aren't in English, then it's worth adding the name transliterated into English.
+If the first `3` characters of the app name contain letters not from the English alphabet, then it's worth adding the transliterated name.
 ```
 Wrong
 <item component="..." drawable="lansforsakringar" name="Länsförsäkringar" />